-In paid surrogacy, surrogate compensation is often one of the most major expenses for intended parents.
-In addition to covering all of her legal, medical, counseling and travel expenses, intended parents will provide base compensation and a monthly allowance to their surrogate to cover all pregnancy-related costs and compensate her for her time, energy and sacrifices.
+In paid surrogacy, surrogate compensation is often one of the major expenses for intended parents.
+In addition to covering all of her legal, medical, counseling, and travel expenses, the intended parents will provide base compensation and a monthly allowance to their surrogate to cover all pregnancy-related costs and compensate her for her time, energy, and sacrifices.

 Because of the number of factors impacting a surrogate’s compensation, it can be difficult to estimate exactly how much a surrogate will be paid.
 Here are some questions to ask your professional as you budget for surrogate compensation: